 I’m all for creating a great proposal, and there are some resources below, but before you even think of preparing a proposal, you need to know what its primary role is:

-The #1 job of a sponsorship proposal is not to sell to the sponsor.
+The #1 job of a sponsorship proposal is not to sell to your contact.

 The #1 job of a sponsorship proposal is to help your contact sell it internally.